JuniperTheory/loop-hero-script-mods/README.md

 # loop-hero-script-mods
-A Loop Hero mod that changes the script to be gender neutral or gender flipped in different scenarios.
+A Loop Hero mod that changes the script to be gender flipped in different scenarios.

 I may add more script mods as time goes on, if people are interested.
 Feel free to dm me if you want to do stuff like that, or for other translations